arnbme/nyckelharpa/README.md

 <a name="dboard"></a>
 ## 17. Arming From Dashboard
 * Always arm and disarm using HSM Status.
+Forced arming is supported and alert messages are created.

 * Mode will generally work, however when there is an alert, the mode remains in the entered mode, but the HSM Status does not change.